 While a trust can hold many different types of assets, it’s important that the QTIP trust contains some income-producing property, like a rental property or investment accounts.
 Since the primary purpose is to provide a steady stream of income for your surviving spouse, the QTIP won’t really work if it holds assets that don’t generate income.
 When setting up the trust, you can specify that any non-income producing assets be sold or converted into such.

 When a QTIP trust is properly structured according to the terms of the IRS, the assets can qualify for the marital deduction .
 Claiming the martial deduction on a tax return allows assets of any value to pass between spouses tax-free.
 For this to happen, one spouse typically must give the other spouse the assets “outright” to use as he or she pleases.
-However, you may have noticed that the surviving spouse does not have outright access to the QTIP trust assets — in fact, they won’t even inherit the assets when they die, since they are not the trust’s final beneficiary.
+However, you may have noticed that the surviving spouse does not have outright access to the QTIP trust assets — they are not the trust’s final beneficiary.
 That is why the QTIP trust must be structured to distribute income, to show that the surviving spouse has a “qualified lifetime interest.”

 The marital deduction ultimately ensures that the QTIP trust assets will not count towards the deceased spouse’s taxable estate.
 The estate tax exemption will be $11.7 million in 2021.

 If you choose for property to transfer to a QTIP trust upon your death, then your executor must claim the marital deduction on the federal estate tax return by listing qualified property on Schedule M. You can talk with a tax professional or other financial advisors for more information.